luke-hill/ruby-training/proxy/README.md

 It is worth pointing out this exercise will allow you to generate a mutable proxy.
 That is a Proxy that in theory could work in multiple ways (The spec file will explain this in more detail)

-We will do this in the following way
+We will do this in the following way ...

 1. Create an initial proxy class
-2. Allow the proxy object to be initialized with any object Ruby _could_ provide
+2. Allow the proxy object to be initialized with **ANY** object Ruby could provide
 3. Ensure that when proxying, messages sent are correctly targeted (Ensure you add the correct handlers for `method_messing` as well as `respond_to?`)
 4. A record should be created for each message sent